Murder of Rachael Runyan: Abduction

 In the late morning of August 26, 1982, Rachael Runyan and her five-year-old brother Justin asked their mother if they and their younger brother Nathan, aged 18 months, could play in the playground of Doxey Elementary School.
 Although Elaine Runyan had never allowed her children to play unsupervised anywhere outside the family home, because she was preparing lunch for her children when they made the request, and the school playground was just 15 ft from her home, well within sight of her kitchen window, she agreed to it.
 Nonetheless, Runyan looked repeatedly out the kitchen window and conversed with her children as she prepared the meal.

 When Elaine called her children to come home for lunch at approximately 12:55 p.m., only Nathan and Justin returned home.
 Justin blurted out to her that Rachael had been taken from the park by force moments before by a young black man who had initially offered to buy her ice cream and bubble gum at a nearby supermarket.
 According to Justin, the man had approached them as they played in the sandpit, attempting to lure the siblings into his car with an offer to purchase candy for the trio.
 When they were close to the man's car, Rachael told him she liked bubble gum flavored ice cream.
 The man claimed to have this flavor of ice cream in his car.
 Justin said that when he warned Rachael not to accompany the man any further, she began to turn and walk away from him.
-In response, he simply picked Rachael up and placed her over his shoulder before bundling her, screaming, into his car as Justin stood frozen in fear with Nathan standing by his side.
+In response, the man simply picked Rachael up and placed her over his shoulder before bundling her, screaming, into his car as Justin stood frozen in fear with Nathan standing by his side.

 Elaine rushed to the supermarket the kidnapper had mentioned, repeatedly asking staff and shoppers: "Have you seen a little blond girl?
 A 3-year-old with a black man?"
 Nobody she encountered had seen her child.
 Approximately 20 minutes after her daughter's disappearance, Elaine reported Rachael's abduction to the Sunset Police Department.